MadBomber/agent99/README.md

-# AiAgent Framework
+# Agent99 Framework (AFW)

 **Under Development**  Initial release has no AI components - its just a generic client-server / request-response micro-services system using a peer-to-peer messaging broker and a centralized agent registry.

-AiAgent is a Ruby-based framework for building and managing AI agents in a distributed system.
+Agent99 is a Ruby-based framework for building and managing AI agents in a distributed system.
 It provides a robust foundation for creating intelligent agents that can communicate, discover each other, and perform various tasks.

 ## Features